 - Ylang Ylang – The floral scent of ylang ylang can make a perfect addition to your detangler.
 It has many benefits for the hair and smells lovely paired with lavender.

 - Rosemary – Rosemary essential oil is the top oil for hair growth and thickness.
-It helps to treat dry hair as well as overly oily hair and can help prevent split ends.
+It’s so good that I use it in my DIY hair growth spray!

 - Tea Tree– Tea Tree promotes a healthy, clean-looking scalp.
 In addition, it can be used to help with a dry, itchy scalp and protect against lice.